digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/docker.rst

 	Please note that the images have moved from ``digitalasset-canton-enterprise-docker.jfrog.io/digitalasset/canton-enterprise`` to ``digitalasset-docker.jfrog.io/canton-enterprise`` as per version 2.8.0.
 The old images will remain, but new versions won't be added to the old repository.
-In addition, a docker image with the open source version is no longer provided.
+The open source Canton Docker image is no longer available.

 Obtaining the Docker Images
 ---------------------------